-Mai Pokhari Community Homestay
+1. Mai Pokhari Community Homestay, Ilam

 At Mai Pokhari, Ilam, you will be able to explore the beauty of far-eastern Nepal.
 Far from the usual touristic crowd, here you can try unique local food and explore beautiful hiking routes while surrounded by green tea gardens, forests and mountains.
 You can also stroll around the equally beautiful star-shaped lake known by the same name as the community Mai Pokhari or visit a local cheese factory nearby.

 Along with delicious food prepared by the hosts, the community homestay awaits you to offer warm hospitality.
 Accommodation at the Mai Pokhari Community Homestay is simple yet will meet your basic requirements.
 The hosts at the community homestay will go above and beyond to make your stay comfortable.
 You can spend some quality time with your host family while enjoying the evening campfire.

-Shree Antu Community Homestay
+2. Shree Antu Community Homestay, Ilam

 A melting pot of culture, the people living in Shree Antu are diverse and belong to different ethnicities like Rai, Limbu, Tamang, Magar, Brahmin and Lepcha.
 A small village of Ilam, Shree Antu is not just blessed with cultural diversity but also rich in scenic beauty.
 Staying at a community homestay surrounded by tea fields, beautiful gardens and the third-highest mountain in the world, the Kanchenjunga (8586 meters) is a great option to enjoy Nepal’s diverse culture and natural beauty.
-To soak in what the community offers, staying with the local family can make your travel more experiential than the hotels at Shree Antu.
-Moreover, with warm hosts and good accommodation facilities, you would not have to compromise on your comfort.
+To soak in what the community offers, staying with the local family can make your travel more immersive than the hotels at Shree Antu.
+With the warm hospitality and good accommodation facilities, you would not have to compromise on your comfort.

-Namje Community Homestay
+3. Namje Community Homestay, Dhankuta

 Namje Community Homestay is situated near one of the famous towns of eastern Nepal, Dharan.
 Although near the town, it is away from the hustle and bustle of the city area.
 Here you can experience and enjoy a rich Magar culture.
 Witness and enjoy the traditional Magar folk songs and dances and do not hold yourself from enjoying the cultural performance; even try dancing yourself!
 The hosts at Namje Community Homestay are mostly of Magar ethnicity and are proud and happy to showcase their culture to travelers.

-Shree Mechi Community Homestay
+4. Shree Mechi Community Homestay, Jhapa

 The community homestay is ideally situated between the agricultural fields, tea plantations and forest.
 Here you can explore various activities, from wild elephant spotting to celebrating local festivals and tea harvesting while you are here.
 This sub-tropical part of the country is best to visit during the fall season.
 If you are a wildlife enthusiast, the best time to spot wild elephants is between May and September.
 However, it is very hot, humid, and rainy this season, so be prepared if you plan to visit.

-Dobato Community Homestay
+5. Dobato Community Homestay, Ilam

 At Dobato Community Homestay, you can experience the lifestyles of rural Nepal and join your host in their daily activities and agriculture with plenty of opportunities to try the delicious local food and drink!
 During your stay in Dobato you can go bird watching in the lush, protected forests, or also join a naturalist in a wildlife tracking trip for the chance to spot a Red Panda and other rare wildlife, including the endangered Chinese Pangolin and Himalayan Black Bear.
 You can also arrange a trek up to Sandakpur at 3,636 meters (11,930 feet), for sweeping views of the Himalayas and Kanchenjunga, the world’s third highest peak!

-Koldanda Community Homestay
+6. Koldanda Community Homestay, Taplejung

 Surrounded by farms and forest, when at Maiwakhola, you can take a hike around the village to observe the locals tending to their field or even give a hand at working alongside them.
 At Maiwakhola, you can also observe how the locals make traditional Lokta paper while learning the detailed process of converting the wood pulp to sheets of paper in a traditional way.

-Shree Jamuna Engla Community Homestay
+7. Shree Jamuna Engla Community Homestay, Ilam

 Located near the border, while at Sandakpur, you can traverse in between Nepal-India border to take a glimpse of Darjeeling, walk in between Singalila National Park, and see all three countries Nepal, India and Bhutan.
 If you want first-hand experience of agricultural life with local people you can choose to visit during the rainy season.
 The azure sky, green forests, and the massive snow capped Himalayan peaks make the place a photographer’s paradise and a nature lover’s dream destination.

-Shree Gorkhey Community Homestay
+8. Shree Gorkhey Community Homestay, Ilam

 Surrounded by the serene environment, Shree Gorkhe Community Homestay is a melting pot of Sherpa, Chettri and Brahmin culture.
 Close to nature and farm, you can enjoy spending time with the hosts in cooking and agricultural activities.
 Situated in the rural village of Ilam in the municipality of Suryadhaya, Gorkhe is far from the hustle and bustle of the city.
 A world away from the cities, here you can enjoy its serenity, hills and forests.
 Do not miss the opportunity to live an authentic Nepali experience.
 We highly encourage you to add this beautiful destination to your bucket list!!

-Gumba Danda Community Homestay
+9. Gumba Danda Community Homestay, Taplejung

 Perched on a hillside, Gumba Danda is surrounded by forest, agricultural land, and nearby villages, and is also graced with views of Mt.
 Kanchenjunga, the third highest peak in the world!
 The community here is Gurung, one of Nepal’s many ethnic groups.
 With nature and agricultural land on all sides, there are plenty of hiking options around Gumba Danda, including a trip up to the well-known Pathibhara Temple, with its sweeping views of the Himalayas.

-Phalelung Community Homestay
+10. Phalelung Community Homestay, Panchthar

 Phalelung Community Homestay in a rural hillside village is surrounded by forest, terraced agricultural lands, and sweeping views of the Himalayas in the distance.
 The remote village of Phalelung is located in Panchthar, one of the far-eastern districts of Nepal, right alongside the Indian border.
 There are also many nice spots to hike to and explore around the villages, including a visit to a nearby waterfall, the Mahadev Gufa Cave, one of the local monasteries, or a large tea plantation just outside the village.

-Jaskelo Community Homestay
+11. Jaskelo Community Homestay, Ilam